-As you can see by the tables on page 2, our system had 3 violations.
-We exceeded the MCL for the Trihalomethanes in 3 quarters of 2023 and are required to furnish the following information.
+As you can see by the tables on page 2, our system had 2 violations.
+We exceeded the MCL for the Trihalomethanes in the 1st & 2nd quarters of 2024 and are required to furnish the following information.
 The United States Environmental Protection Agency is monitoring the results of our Trihalomethanes and Haloacetic Acids.
 We are under order from the EPA to reduce THM and HAA5 levels in the water.
-We are seeking engineering services, pricing, and funding.
-We are looking at the installation of carbon contractors to reduce THM and HAA5 levels in our water before it leaves the Water Treatment Plant.
+We are being monitored by EPA due to the high THM levels.
+We are required to furnish the following information: